andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 In Haskell, the popular way to deal with this is by using *singletons* — (parameterized) types which only have valid constructor.
-The *[typelits-witnesses](http://hackage.haskell.org/package/typelits-witnesses-0.2.2.0)* library offers a handy singleton for just this job.
+The *[typelits-witnesses](http://hackage.haskell.org/package/typelits-witnesses-0.2.2.0)* library[^4] offers a handy singleton for just this job.
 If you have a type level list of nats, you get a `KnownNats ns` constraint.
 This lets you create a `NatList`: